Instant Pot Mongolian Beef (Paleo)

 - 1/2 teaspoon black pepper

-- 1 bunch green onion, for garnish
+- 1 bunch green onion for garnish

-- 1 teaspoon white sesame seed, for garnish
+- 1 teaspoon white sesame seed for garnish

-- Toss flank steak with arrowroot powder.
+- Toss flank steak with arrowroot powder.1 pound flank steak, 2 teaspoons arrowroot or tapioca flour

 - Brown flank steak, in 2-3 batches.